richardchou89/monolith-to-event-driven-architecture/docs/goal.md

-In this guide, I'm going to demonstrate how to convert part of your monolith to an even-driven architecture using SNS and SQS.
+In this guide, I'm going to demonstrate how to convert part of your monolith to an event-driven architecture using SNS and SQS.

 ### Logical representation